cozy/cozy.github.io/src/tutorials/data/queries.md

   .sortBy[{"category": "asc"}, {"created_at": "asc"}]
 ```

-⚠️ If the fields involved in the `sortBy` are not indexed, this will force CouchDB to make the sort  in memory: this can be acceptable if the query returns few documents, but it is not scalable.
+⚠️ If the fields involved in the `sortBy` are not indexed, this will force CouchDB to make the sort  in memory: this can be acceptable if the query returns few documents, but it is not efficient for large queries.

 ⚠️ Inversely, when using a sort, any indexed field must appear in the `where` selector and the `sortBy`.